-As stated previously, Algorithm 1 always tries to schedule as many tasks as possible at every scheduling point to maximize the mobility of later tasks.
+Algorithm 1 always tries to schedule as many tasks as possible at every scheduling point to maximize the mobility of later tasks.
 One possible consequence of this greedy approach to task assignment and scheduling is that the chip peak temperature may be so close to the target temperature that no future ready task can execute without violating the target temperature bound, thus requiring a higher target temperature to find a feasible task assignment and schedule.
 To address this weakness in our heuristic framework, we introduce the concept of delay insertion.
 That is, when the chip peak temperature is at or near the target peak temperature, we delay the execution of the next ready task by introducing an idle interval before the task starts to allow the chip to cool down.
 This improves the probability of later tasks being scheduled without exceeding the target temperature bound.

-Since the steady-state thermal analysis assumes fast temperature rises and falls, an idle time (or a delay inserted) between task executions has no effect on the resultant peak temperature.
+Since steady-state thermal analysis depends on fast temperature rises and falls, an idle time (or a delay inserted) between task executions has no effect on the resulting peak temperature.
 On the other hand, transient thermal analysis would capture the cooling effects of delay insertions.
 Hence, the concept of delay insertions applies to the TAB heuristic only.

-To demonstrate the potential benefits of delay insertions, we use the following simple example.
-Consider a system with 5 identical real-time tasks running on the MPSoC shown in Figure 1(b) with the associated execution time and power consumption for each core.
-Again, to obtain a chip power density that is similar to the the one for the 65 nm processors [38], we multiplied the power consumption of each core by a factor of 10.
-Without inserting any idle times, our TAB heuristic finds a feasible assignment and schedule with a peak temperature of 51.60 °C. Now, assume that there exists an algorithm that can insert the appropriate delays after some task executions, then the peak temperature could be reduced to 49.88 °C.
+To demonstrate the potential benefits of delay insertions, we use the following illustrative example.
+Consider a system with 5 identical real-time tasks running on the MPSoC shown in Figure 1(b) with the associated execution time and $10\times$ the power consumption for each core.
+Without inserting any idle times, our TAB heuristic finds a feasible assignment and schedule with a peak temperature of $51.60\,^{\circ}$ C. An algorithm capable of inserting appropriate delays would reduce the peak temperature to $49.88\,^{\circ}$ C.

-In the above example, delay insertion only reduces the chip peak temperature by 1.72 °C because there are only 5 tasks words, executing these tasks on the example MPSoC does not significantly raise the chip peak temperature.
-If our tasks require $10 \times$ the original execution times, i.e., a mean of 30 ms, then delay insertions would reduce the chip peak temperature by 3.87 °C, from 66.22 °C to 62.35 °C.
+In the above example, delay insertion only reduces the chip peak temperature by $1.72\,^{\circ}\mathrm{C}$ because there are only 5 tasks in the system with relatively short execution times.
+In other words, executing these tasks on the example MPSoC does not significantly raise the chip peak temperature.
+If our tasks require $10\times$ the original execution times, i.e., a mean of 30 ms, then delay insertions would reduce the chip peak temperature by $3.87\,^{\circ}\mathrm{C}$, from $66.22\,^{\circ}\mathrm{C}$ to $62.35\,^{\circ}\mathrm{C}$.

-We now explain the use of delay insertions in our heuristic framework in more detail.
-Whenever an attempt to schedule a task on a core fails because the target temperature bound is exceeded, DelayInsertion is called (Line 24-25 of Algorithm 1).
-If an idle time has successfully been inserted into the schedule, our heuristic will immediately move on to the next scheduling point, i.e., by setting currentTime to $\min\{tf(j) : tf(j) > currentTime +$ currentDelay} and continue the assignment and scheduling process (Lines 35-36 and Line 39 of Algorithm 1).
-No other tasks that are yet to be scheduled are allowed to run during [currentTime, currentTime + currentDelay].
-This not only simplifies the algorithm, but is also quite reasonable since it is unlikely that when an idle time has been inserted (i.e., when the current chip peak temperature is at or near the target temperature), another task can execute within the interval [currentTime, currentTime + delay] without exceeding the target temperature itself.
+We now explain the use of delay insertions in our heuristic framework.
+Whenever an attempt to schedule a task on a core fails because the target temperature bound is exceeded, DelayInsertion is called (Lines 24-25 of Algorithm 1).
+If an idle time has successfully been inserted into the schedule, our heuristic will immediately move on to the next scheduling point by setting currentTime to $\min\{tf(j):tf(j)>currentTime+currentDelay\}$ and continue the assignment and scheduling process (Lines 35-36 and Line 39 of Algorithm 1).
+No pending tasks are allowed to run during [currentTime, currentTime+currentDelay).
+This not only simplifies the algorithm, but is also reasonable since when an idle time has been inserted, the current chip peak temperature is at or near the target temperature; executing another task within the interval [currentTime, currentTime+delay) would likely cause the target temperature to be exceeded.

-Algorithm 2 DelayInsertion $(G(V, E), j, m, currentTime, tag)$ argetTemp, dMaxIter, avgE)
+Algorithm 2 DelayInsertion(G(V, E), j, m, currentTime, targetTemp, dMaxIter, avgE)